 Laura flicked his ear as she stood up to go.
 “Alright, squirt, we’ll see you tomorrow.
 Frankie, Emma, always a pleasure; you’re welcome too, of course, if you’re free.”
 They exchanged polite goodbyes with her and Lydia, and the three Emissaries settled in to finish their meal together.

 Stiles walked home under the streetlights, much later, past shuttered shops and crowds of bored smokers, past restaurants and laundromats and leafy brownstone side streets.
-The local bodega cat had scales, in the right light, if you knew how to look, but she was still happy to see him, chirped and pushed her head up into his hand.
+The local bodega cat had scales, in the right light, if you knew how to look, but she was still happy to see him, chirruped and pushed her head up into his hand.

 He looked up at the sky, hoping for stars, but the bright lights of the city reflected off the clouds.